sindresorhus/sindresorhus.github.com/source/content/apps/plain-text-editor.md

 This is unfortunately a macOS bug and out of my control.

-#### Why is there no way to print?
+#### Why is there no way to print? {#print}

 The app is made using Apple's latest technologies (SwiftUI) and they have not added print support there yet.
 If you need to print, open the document in TextEdit instead.
+Sorry for the inconvenience.

 #### Why is it suddenly showing a scrollbar?